-On September 22, 2021, Key Financial is notifying three Maine residents via U.S. mail in accordance with Me.
+On September 1, 2022, MMA Operations is notifying approximately 65 Maine residents via U.S. mail in accordance with Me.
 Rev. Stat.
 Tit.
-10, §1348.1 A copy of the notification letter is enclosed.
-Key Financial is providing a telephone number for potentially affected individuals to call with any questions they may have about the incident.
+10, §1348.
+A copy of a notification letter is enclosed.
+MMA Operations is providing a telephone number for potentially affected individuals to call with any questions they may have about the incident and is providing complimentary credit monitoring to individuals whose Social Security numbers or driver's license numbers may have been involved.